At its simplest, Google Drive is a cloud-based file storage system. But there is more to it than just storage space:

 Use the search options dialogue (accessed via the toggle to the right of the search box) to search by file-type, date, owner, and more:

-Every file and folder must have one owner, and this owner cannot be a Google Group.
+Every file and folder in the My Drive section of Google Drive must have one owner (and this owner cannot be a Google Group).
 The person who created the file or folder will initially be the owner.
 Ownership can be given away by the owner, but not taken by anyone else - the onus is on the owner to transfer ownership.
 The owner can also decide whether to restrict the ability of others with edit permission from being able to change sharing attributes.

 Drive does not use the term delete but instead chooses remove.
-If you own a file/folder, remove will move the items to your bin, but if you are not the owner it will simply remove it from your Drive view (but if it's in a shared folder, it will disappear for others too!).
+If you own a file/folder, remove will move the items to your bin.
+If you are not the owner it will simply remove it from your Drive view (but if it's in a shared folder, it will disappear for others too!).

-When an account is suspended, all resources owned by that user will cease to be available, irrespective of location, and so it is essential that ownership of shared documents is transferred to an appropriate individual when someone leaves.
-The University's Google administrators have the facility to transfer ownership en masse to another user, but cannot currently transfer specific folders/files to several new owners.
+When an account is suspended (for instance, when you leave the University), all resources owned by that user will cease to be available, irrespective of location, and so it is essential that ownership of shared documents is transferred to an appropriate individual when someone leaves.

 You can delegate access to the files you create in or upload to Drive.